santiagomonteromendieta/santiagomonteromendieta.github.io/_pages/contact.md

 <div class="section-card">
   <h2 id="reviewer-availability" style="color: #5474B8; border-bottom: 3px solid #5474B8; padding-bottom: 0.5rem; margin-top: 0.5rem;">Reviewer Availability and Expertise</h2>
-    <p style="line-height: 1.6; margin-bottom: 1.5rem;">Thank you for considering me as a peer reviewer!
+    <p style="line-height: 1.6; margin-bottom: 1.5rem;">Thank you for considering me as a peer reviewer.
 I'm especially enthusiastic about contributing to society journals and would welcome the chance to review manuscripts in my areas of expertise, which include:</p>
     <ul class="expertise-list">
         <li class="expertise-item">
             <div class="expertise-icon">🧬</div>